NkwamPhilip/BRATS-SSA-2024-Medical-Image-Segmentation-Challenge/README.md

 python generate.py
 ```

-# We switched the BraTS-SSA dataset label 3 back to 4, changing blue to yellow
+# We switched the BraTS-SSA dataset label 3 back to 4, changing blue to yellow.
+You can easily do this by modifying the input and output directory in "update_labels.py", before running.

 The provided segmentation labels have values of 1(red) for NCR, 2(green) for ED, 4(yellow) for ET, and 0 for everything else.